-Each year in our NICU, we care for nearly 500 babies from as young as 23 weeks to full-term infants with complex medical and surgical issues.
+Each year in our NICU, we care for nearly 500 babies, from very premature (as early as 23 weeks) to full-term infants with complex medical and surgical issues.
 Parents are always an important part of the care team.
 We do everything possible to keep you and your family close to your infant if he or she must be in the hospital, including promoting skin-to-skin or Kangaroo Care and "rooming-in."
 This keeps your family involved in your baby's care and helps prepare you for taking him or her home.

-The Neonatal Intensive Care Unit at Harrisburg Hospital has 32 beds, staffed 24 hours a day by neonatologists and highly skilled and experienced nurses.
-PinnacleHealth is also part of the Pediatrix Medical Group.
+PinnacleHealth is part of the Pediatrix Medical Group.
 This is the largest group of neonatal experts in the United States, with more than 600 physicians providing care to more than 4,000 babies every day in 240 NICUs across the country.
 PinnacleHealth is linked to the group by an extensive Intranet service available for "on-line" patient management discussions and consultations.

 Neurodevelopment Follow-Up Clinic